chrisburnell/chrisburnell.com/src/posts/articles/2018-10-15-variables-for-both.md

     --opacity-beta:  0.6;
     --opacity-gamma: 0.3;

-    --measure-small:  1rem;
+    --size-small:  1rem;
-    --measure-medium: 2rem;
+    --size-medium: 2rem;
-    --measure-large:  4rem;
+    --size-large:  4rem;
 }
 ```

-One important thing to note about this new code is that we’ve introduced a new set of variables, `measures`, which are used as values for properties like `border-width` or `margin`.
-These `measures` establish consistent spacing and sizing across your components.
-We will be using the <var>--opacity-</var> <q>type</q> variables for `opacity` but the <var>--measure-</var> <q>type</q> variables can be used for a great number of properties.
+One important thing to note about this new code is that we’ve introduced a new set of variables, `sizes`, which are used as values for properties like `border-width` or `margin`.
+These `sizes` establish consistent spacing and sizing across your components.
+We will be using the <var>--opacity-</var> <q>type</q> variables for `opacity` but the <var>--size-</var> <q>type</q> variables can be used for a great number of properties.

 This is where the penultimate step really shines.
 First we’ll establish which SCSS Map of Variables should be used for each <q>type</q> by preparing <var>$variable-map</var>.